 If you’re looking to save money and get out of debt fast, the 5-year term is best.
 The drawback to this is that you’ll have higher monthly payments, but you’ll pay less in interest than other terms.
 Make sure you’re in a sound financial position if you choose this loan term.

-The 20-year term will have lower monthly payments, but you’ll pay more in interest over the life of the loan.
-It’s the most expensive loan term to take, but if your other monthly obligations are high, the payments will be easier to manage.
+The 20-year term will have lower payments, but you’ll pay more in interest over the life of the loan.
+It’s the most expensive repayment term, but if your other monthly obligations are high, the payments will be easier to manage.

 On another positive note, choosing the 20-year term will also lower your debt-to-income ratio, which could potentially make it easier for you to get an auto or home loan.
 DTI is calculated by taking your total monthly obligations (such as rent and credit card payments) and dividing it by your gross monthly income.
 If you think you’ll want to finance a new car or ditch your landlord in the near future, the 20-year term might be your best choice.